vicky-liu17/vicky-blogs/Regression_Analysis/01Simple_Linear_Regression.md

 - $y_i$ is the observed value of the response variable for the i-th observation.
 - $\hat{y}_i$ is the predicted value of the response variable for the is-th observation based on the fitted regression line.

 The denominator $(n-2)$ accounts for the degrees of freedom lost in estimating the intercept and slope parameters.

+- In simple linear regression, we are estimating two parameters: the intercept $\beta_0$ and the slope $\beta_1$ of the regression line.
+Estimating both the intercept and the slope consumes two degrees of freedom.

+- The formula for the estimated variance of the residuals $s^2$ involves dividing the sum of squared residuals by the degrees of freedom, and in this case, $n-2$ is used.